What to expect when you visit Lacock

 - The abbey rooms, cloister, Fox Talbot Museum, Stables cafe, High Street shop, greenhouse and Courtyard tea-room remain closed.

 - The safety of our staff, volunteers, visitors and local communities remains our priority.
 We urge people to follow government guidance and stay local.

 You can take a photo of the one-way route map at visitor reception, or download a copy below.

-After parking your car, follow the one-way route 220 yards (200m) to visitor reception.
+After parking your car, follow the one-way route to visitor reception.

 At visitor reception, please show your ticket to the National Trust team.
 If you're a member, you'll also need to show your membership card.

-In order to maintain social distancing, please arrive at visitor reception within your 30-minute timeslot.
+In order to maintain social distancing, please arrive at visitor reception within your 30-minute timeslot and do not stay for longer than one hour.
 Sadly, if you're more than 10 minutes late, we won't be able to guarantee you entry.
 Your entry will be at the discretion of Lacock's staff and will be based on visitor numbers and the ability to maintain social distancing.

 To help keep everyone safe, please follow social distancing and government guidance when you visit, and look out for signs while you're here that will explain any changes to how you can access different parts of the site.